-- 2. This Section shall be read in conjunction with the Introduction, Definitions and General Requirements Section. - 3.
-In this Section the undermentioned terms shall have the meanings set against them respectively:

-At Sea In respect of radio watchkeeping, m voyage between the berth at one ponext port of call.
+2. This Section shall be read in conjunction with the Introduction, Definitions and General Requirements Section.
+3. In this Section the undermentioned terms shall have the meanings set against them respectively.
+At Sea In respect of radio watchkeeping, means the period occupied in a voyage between the berth at one port of call and the berth at the next port of call.
 Digital Selective Calling (DSC) A system used to automate the transmission of distress, urgency or safety traffic via MF, HF or VHF radio.
 EPIRB Emergency Position Indicating Radio Beacon.
-Frequency Bands The frequency bands referred to in this Section are: Medium Frequency (MF) High Frequency (HF) Very High Frequency (VHF) 300-3000 kHz 3-30 MHz 30-300 MHz

-Limited Coast Station (LCS) 1 A land station in the maritime mobile service established by or on behalf of a public utility, the fishing industry or other commercial enterprise for the exchange of communications.
+Frequency Bands The frequency bands referred to in this Section are: Medium Frequency (MF), 300-3000 kHz High Frequency (HF), 3-30 MHz Very High Frequency (VHF), 30-300 MHz Limited Coast Station (LCS) 1 A land station in the maritime mobile service established by or on behalf of a public utility, the fishing industry or other commercial enterprise for the exchange of communications.
 Maritime Communications Station (MCS) 1 A land station in the maritime mobile service established for the exchange of public correspondence and the provision of distress, urgency and safety radio services.
 Radio Installation All radio communication and ancillary equipment required by this Section.
 Radio Surveyor A person appointed by the Authority to be a radio surveyor.
 Radiotelephone Distress and Safety frequency Includes the frequencies of 2182, 4125, 6215, 8291, 12290 and 16420 kHz.
 Radiotelephone Operator A person holding an appropriate certificate complying with the provisions of the Radio Regulations.
 Radiotelephony A system of radio communication set up for the transmission of speech over a radio link or circuit.
 Radio Regulations The Radio Regulations annexed to the most recent International Telecommunication Convention which may be in force at any time.
-Radio Watch Listening on the appropriate Distress and Safety frequency for the type of installation on the vessel.
-Silence Periods Periods of 3 minutes beginning at each hour and at 30 minutes after each hour of each day, reckoned according to Coordinated Universal Time.
-VHF Radiotelephone Distress and calling Frequency The frequency of 156.800 MHz (VHF channel 16).
+Radio Wa utch Listening on the appropriate Distress and Safety frequency for the type of installation on the vessel.
+Silence Pe eriods Periods of 3 minutes beginning at each hour and at 30 minutes after each hour of each day, reckoned according to Coordinated Universal Time.
+VHF Rad and callin iotelephone Distress g Frequency The frequency of 156.800 MHz (VHF channel 16).